 Varicose veins are twisted and swollen veins.
-Although varicose veins can occur everywhere on the body, they are most found in the legs.
+Although varicose veins can occur everywhere on the body, they are mostly found in the legs.
 Varicose veins are not thought to be a major medical problem.
 However, they can be inconvenient and lead to more issues that are significant.

 How Do Varicose Veins Occur?